Delie/lazy-cd/README.md

 - z He 3 = change directory to the THIRD directory that begins with the letters "He" (cd HelloGoodbye)
 - z S    = change directory to the FIRST directory that begins with the letter "S" (cd SomethingElse)
 - z blah = result: no matching directories.
+- z ..   = go to parent directory
+- z \    = go to drive root